24th Street station (San Diego Trolley)

-24th Street station is a station on the Blue Line of the San Diego Trolley in National City, California.
+24th Street station is a station on the Blue Line of the San Diego Trolley at the intersection of Wilson Avenue and 22nd Street, north of Mile of Cars Way (formerly a part of 24th Street), in National City, California.
 The stop serves both as a commuter center with a park and ride lot and to provide access to the dense nearby retail area.

 History

 24th Street opened as part of the initial 15.9 mi "South Line" of the San Diego Trolley system on July 26, 1981, operating from north to downtown San Diego using the main line tracks of the San Diego and Arizona Eastern Railway.

 This station was renovated, starting January 13, 2014 as part of the Trolley Renewal Project; it reopened with a renovated station platform in September 2014.

+The National City Adult School is part of the Sweetwater Union High School District.